Sunday, July 5, 2020

 Next was two simple layups to add the 5 ply BID running from the canard top up the forward side of the tabs and then the 4 ply BID layup running from the bottom of the canard up the aft side of the tabs.
 Once completed I drilled out the hole to the required 1/4" size however I didn't drill it all the way through the tabs.
 Since my tabs were 1/2" thick and the CN-2 bushing that gets installed from the aft side wasn't that long, I only drilled out enough to fit the bushing in and left the rest in the front at 3/16" to match the AN3 bolt that will exit.
 Also, I chose not the epoxy the CN-2 bushing in place.
 They were a nice press fit and can't come out with a bolt through them and if I have to change the incidence later, I won't tear them up getting them out.

 (Update 9-15-21) So after being away from the project for a good while I went back and rechecked my work and found that something wasn't quite right.
-It looked like my center point at the firewall might not have been quite and the correct spot and a little off the mark can make a decent difference.
+It looked like my center point at the firewall might not have been quite in the correct spot and a little off the mark can make a decent difference.
 I spent time re-locating the center point, checking, re-checking, etc. Once I did that I found the canard was a bit too far aft on the starboard side.
 I added a few plys of BID to F-22 at the lift tabs and everything checked out. realizing there could also be a slight difference in the location of the canard tips between each other due to simple build precision, I also added another measurement point on the canard by dropping a plumb bob over the leading edge directly in line with the inside edge of the canard tips.
 I was able to get all point to match on both sides of the canard so I know now it's square.

 What I couldn't figure out was why one side would need plys of BID to get the canard square when all the bulkheads fuselage location seemed to match perfectly.
-Then it hit me that the only way that could happen I think is if all the bulkheads were slightly our of square the same amount all the way down the fuselage.
+Then it hit me that the only way that could happen I think is if all the bulkheads were slightly out of square the same amount all the way down the fuselage.
 In other words, when I assembled the fuselage bulkheads to the fuselage sides, whichever bulkhead I measured from to align everything had to be ever so slightly off square and that propagated through the other bulkheads.
 I'd need to measure relative to an independent point off the fuselage to confirm this, but that has to be what happened.
 In any case, that little bit will never be noticed and shouldn't have any affect in the finished product.

 Lift tabs (bottom of canard) and alignment tabs (top of canard)